wthayer/documents/docs/BR.md

 #### 4.9.1.1 Reasons for Revoking a Subscriber Certificate
 The CA SHALL revoke a Certificate within 24 hours if:

-1. The Subscriber requests in writing that the CA revoke the Certificate;
+1. The Subscriber or Domain Name Registrant requests in writing that the CA revoke the Certificate;
 2. The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization;
 3. The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise.